-In contrast to commercial banks, NRW.BANK’s customer base primarily comprises house banks and other channels of development funds.
+In contrast to commercial banks, NRW.BANK’s customer base primarily comprises house banks and other channels of promotional funds.
 The Bank operates in a strictly non-discriminatory manner towards other financial institutions.
 The Bank’s - competition-neutral - relationships with the cooperative banks, private banks and savings banks are based on the so-called house bank principle.

 The activities of NRW.BANK are focused on the range of development areas defined in Verständigung II.
 All competition-exposed activities (such as commercial real estate finance and the new issue of mortgage loans) had already been given up by Landesbank NRW, the predecessor of NRW.BANK.